-Point Buy is very effective for getting the exact character you want without the unpredictability of rolling, and without the restriction of a Standard Array.
-But it does open up issues with power gamers and players who “must” play the game as efficiently as possible, and can’t stand when others don’t.
-So as with all things, use your better judgement.
-I don’t know your group(s) so I can’t tell you what would work best.
-But do experiment with stat rolling methods, and see what they like most.
+Point Buy is very effective for getting the exact character you want without the unpredictability of rolling and without the restriction of a Standard Array.
+But it does open up issues with power gamers and players who “must” play the game as efficiently as possible and can’t stand when others don’t.
+So as with all things, use your better judgment.
+I don’t know your group(s), so I can’t tell you what would work best.
+But do experiment with stat rolling methods and see what they like most.
 You might be surprised by what you discover.
-I’m going to break down what about Point Buy is important and why you may consider using/not using it in your games.
+I’m going to break down what about Point Buy is essential and why you may consider using/not using it in your games.

 Tweaks And Ideas

 If you want the players to feel a little weaker to begin with, the base rules for Point Buy should work for you.
-Though depending on how weak you want them to start off (establish these expectations first, as well as perhaps some extra ASIs, or other fun rewards you might give them if they run with it), you may decrease the amount of points they get to spend, or increase the price after a certain amount (e.g. for every increase after 13, the price becomes equal to the new score’s bonus, so 14 would need 2 points, 16 would require 3, etc.).
+Though depending on how weak you want them to start (establish these expectations first, as well as perhaps some extra ASIs or other fun rewards you might give them if they run with it), you may decrease the number of points they get to spend, or increase the price after a certain amount (e.g., for every increase after 13, the price becomes equal to the new score’s bonus, so 14 would need 2 points, 16 would require 3, etc.).

 When To Use Point Buy